 It is not a lightweight machine, but it doesn’t find itself at the highest end of the spectrum of backpack leaf blowers as well.

 It weighs 22 pounds which is not easy to carry around, but it’s still lighter than machines like the Husqvarna 580BTS that weigh at approximately 26 pounds.
 So it’s better than many others, but yet not a lightweight tool.

 However, as it’s mounted on a backpack, that means there’ll be more pressure on your neck rather than on your hand – which I believe is bearable.

 Nevertheless, it has enough cushioning done all over the required areas to at least give you the comfort you deserve.
-It has the cruise control feature so you won’t have to hold the throttle down all the time.
+It has a cruise control feature so you won’t have to hold the throttle down all the time.
 And the speed is adjustable too.

-If you want a powerful backpack blower and not shy to invest for long-term, the Poulan Pro PR48BT is an excellent choice for you.
+If you want a powerful backpack blower and not shy to invest for the long-term, the Poulan Pro PR48BT is an excellent choice for you.

 08. Hitachi RB24EAP Leaf Blower

 Here’s a perfect all-rounder for you, the RB24EAP leaf blower that comes from a very reliable name – Hitachi!

 This blower brings the best of all worlds – it’s lightweight and compact, it’s easy to maneuver, it’s affordable, yet it produces a vast amount of power and airflow.

 It’s just an all-rounder from a renowned manufacturer that has a very affordable price tag.